-Difference Between Smoke Testing and Sanity Testing
+Difference Between Smoke Testing vs Sanity Testing

-Smoke Testing is performed right before beginning a deeper functional testing process, in order to avoid any blockage like environment readiness, application accessibility, database availability, etc. On the other hand, Sanity Testing is performed to test the minor fixes on the application and to make sure the application is good & running with all the vital functionalities up for perfection.
+Smoke Testing is performed right before beginning a deeper functional testing process in order to avoid any blockage like environment readiness, application accessibility, database availability, etc. On the other hand, Sanity Testing is performed to test the minor fixes on the application and to make sure the application is good & running with all the vital functionalities up for perfection.
 Sanity Testing is not necessarily included in all the testing life cycles, while smoke testing is obligatory for applications involving several system features, integration flow, multiple environment testing, etc.

 Types of Smoke testing

-Below are the different types of testing which are as follows:
+Below are the different types of testing, which are as follows:

 1. Formal Smoke Testing: